IDC Logo

 • Open the repository settings and enable Limit combined data rate.
 If you can measure the existing data rate, start with a limit between 50% and 70% of that value to verify that reducing throughput prevents the error.
 If the network is still congested after limiting the repository data rate, and the source of the congestion is due to other Veeam processes, enable throttling for the relevant connections.

 • Change the gateway server in the repository settings to test whether particular routes to the share perform better than others.
-For example, if connections from any Windows server on an ESXi host tend to fail, but connections from a physical Windows machine do not fail, the root cause probably involves that ESXi host or its network connection.
+For example, if connections from any Windows server on a particular ESXi host tends to fail, but connections from a physical Windows machine do not fail, the root cause probably involves that ESXi host or its network connection.

 To submit feedback regarding this article, please click this link: Send Article Feedback